cturbides/ReaderDatabase/README.md

 ## _Tool for all reader's notes_

 This app helps you to take, update, delete and read all your book's notes and insights.
-Also, it helps you to have a unknow words list with their respective definition.
+Also, it helps you to have a unknown words list with their respective definition.
 ReaderDatabase is clean, lightweight and easier to use.
 Each book has a option to export in Google keep's format (something created by me that makes possible understand the difference between a note, unknow word and quote).